 - Submit one or two names from the congregation to become SiCM delegates.
 A SiCM orientation for new delegates is provided periodically.
-The Pastor is also a delegate and welcome, and the Assembly meetings are open to all.
+The congregation leader is also a delegate and welcome, and the Assembly meetings are open to all.
 SiCM will officially welcome you at an upcoming Assembly soon, or as arranged when congregational members are available.

 - We have a brief Covenanting Liturgy.